 Hiking in the Southeast of England

-For those who prefer to travel on their own two feet, the Southeast offers long sweeps of open terrain that makes walking a pleasure.
-Ardent walkers can explore all or part of the North Downs Way (153 miles) and the South Downs Way (106 miles), following ancient paths along the tops of the downs—the undulating treeless uplands typical of the area.
+For those who prefer to travel on their own two feet, the Southeast offers long sweeps of open terrain that make walking a pleasure.
+Ardent walkers can explore all or part of the popular North Downs Way (153 miles) and the South Downs Way (106 miles), following ancient paths along the tops of the downs—the undulating treeless uplands typical of the area.
 Both trails are now part of the South Downs National Park (www.southdowns.gov.uk), but each maintains its separate identity.
+Both are very popular with hikers (particularly on weekends).

 Trails on the Downs